brainboxdotcc/DPP/docpages/INDEX.md

 The libsodium package requires pkg-config, but does not check for it when installed.
 Install it as root, e.g. `sudo apt install pkg-config`.
 Rerun cmake again, and rebuild the library.

 ## When using precompiled libraries in Windows, the program runs but is just a black console window and the bot doesnt come online?
-If this happens, switch your project to release mode.
-Our precompiled binaries are built in release mode for x64 vs2019 only.
+If this happens, ensure you are using the correct precompiled build of the library.
+Our precompiled binaries are built in two forms, release mode and debug mode, for x64 vs2019 only.
-If you require a debug build, or a build for a newer visual studio, you will have to compile it yourself from the github sources.
+If you require a build for a newer visual studio, you will have to compile it yourself from the github sources.
 Please see the section about \ref buildwindows for more information on how to do this.

 ## Does this library build/run on Raspberry Pi?
 Yes!
 This project will build and run on Raspberry Pi and is very much suited to this kind of system.
 It may take some time (read: hours) to compile the project on your Raspberry Pi unless you build it using a cross compiler.
 We offer pre-built `.deb` files for arm6, arm7 and arm64, you should use these where possible to avoid having to compile it by hand, or you can use a cross-compiler to build it on your PC then transfer the compiled binaries across.